Most Valuable MVP: Ranking every winner

 Key stats: .330 BA, 198 OPS+, 42 HR

-Harper was so great this season he may spend the rest of his career trying to live it down … or maybe someday even match it.
+Harper was so great in his first MVP season he may spend the rest of his career trying to live it down … or maybe someday even match it.

 Runner-up: Paul Goldschmidt, ARI (168 OPS+)